Oxycodone, as found in OxyContin or Percocet, is a powerful painkiller and one of the most commonly abused prescription drugs in the country.

 Percocet is a combination of oxycodone and acetaminophen (the active ingredient in Tylenol).
 It is commonly prescribed for a number of conditions with pain ranging from mild to severe.
 Similar to OxyContin, crushing and snorting Percocet is a common method of abuse.
 Other modes of abuse include taking more than the prescribed Percocet dosage, taking the drug for longer than the prescribed period of time, and chewing or injecting Percocet.

-Roxicodone is a rapid release formula of oxycodone.
-It is often given to a patient before surgery to sedate or calm them.
+Roxicodone is a rapid release formula of oxycodone that is used to treat moderate to severe pain.
+It is often given to a patient before surgery to sedate or calm them and for around-the-clock pain management.
 When abused, the drug causes a very quick high in the user.
 People who abuse Roxicodone often crush or melt down the tablets to be smoked or injected.

-People prescribed an oxycodone-based painkiller may be suffering from cancer or arthritis, or they may receive a short-term prescription after surgery or trauma.
+People prescribed an oxycodone-based painkiller may be suffering from cancer, arthritis, or other physical disorders, or they may receive a short-term prescription after surgery or trauma.
 Prescription forms of oxycodone are designed to provide around-the-clock relief.

 Oxycodone is made by modifying thebaine, an organic chemical found in opium.
-Designated as an opioid, or semi-synthetic opiate, oxycodone shares a general classification with heroin, morphine and codeine.
+Designated as an opioid, or semi-synthetic opiate, oxycodone shares a general classification with heroin, hydrocodone, and oxymorphone.
 Oxycodone is classified as a Schedule II drug under the Controlled Substances Act.
 This means that although it has a definite medical purpose, there is a high potential for abuse.

 Ready to get help?